Satellite-Based-Crop-Classification/messis/messis/README.md

 # About

-This directory contains the code for our our crop classification model Messis.
-It uses Prithvi-100M as a backbone.
+This package contains the code for the crop classification model Messis.

+It can be found on Hugging Face at [this link](https://huggingface.co/crop-classification/messis).

+TODO: Add more information about the model.